 Biologus Putrifier

 Let’s start things off with the power-armoured characters, first among which is the Biologus Putrifier.
-Like most of the Foetid Virion characters, this guy comes with two abilities:
+Like most of our characters, this guy comes with two abilities:

 - First, he gives his unit [LETHAL HITS], and models in the units score critical hits on a 5+.
 This is very good, particularly on the unit’s heavy plague weapons, mitigating the fact that they normally only hit on 4s.
-This also carries over to the unit’s non-plague weapons, so your meltaguns and blight launchers will also auto-wound on 5+, and so if you’re taking a Putrifier you want to double up on those weapon options.
-This also combos with the Sanguous Flux Stratagem, where giving your unit [SUSTAINED HITS 1] (or 2 if you’re within range of an infected objective) means they’ll score extra hits on a 5+, allowing them to punch waaaay above their weight.
+This also carries over to the unit’s non-plague weapons, so your meltaguns and plasma guns will also auto-wound on 5+, and so if you’re taking a Putrifier you’ll get a ton of benefit from doubling up on those.

 Foul Blightspawn

-On that front, the Blightspawn is also notable for his Plague Sprayer weapon, which throws out D6 TORRENT shots that hit at S7, AP-2 2 damage with IGNORES COVER and ANTI-INFANTRY 2+.
-It’s a nasty weapon, albeit a bit inconsistent, and in a unit with four other torrent weapons makes for a unit that can absolutely wipe infantry off the board at a 12″ range.
+Don’t sleep on the Plague Sprayer weapon, which throws out D6 TORRENT shots that hit at S7, AP-2 2 damage with IGNORES COVER and ANTI-INFANTRY 2+.
+It’s a nasty weapon, albeit a bit inconsistent, and in a unit with two other torrent weapons makes for a unit that can absolutely wipe infantry off the board at a 12″ range.

 Malignant Plaguecaster